 What are children’s rights?

-The Convention on the Rights of the Child
+The UN Convention on the Rights of the Child

 The child right situation in Luxembourg